dgzlopes/k6-workshop/README.md

   - If you plan to use Docker, please, pre-pull the images with:
     - `docker pull grafana/k6`
     - `docker pull grafana/k6:master-with-browser`
+- Grafana Cloud account.
+  - You can create one for free at https://grafana.com/products/cloud/k6/

 ###  0.3.
 Run the local playground